Haybu/spring-boot-actuator-rsocket-proxy/README.md

 ### Work In-Progress
 *   Beside the read `ActuatorReadRequest`, there are also `ActuatorWriteRequest` and `ActuatorDeleteRequest` domain objects by which you can perform proxied read and write operations on connected clients.
-All these request domain objects can include operation parameters if needed.
+All these request domain objects can include operation parameters as needed.

-*   Another potential use is to leverage this mechanism to refresh configuration of all connected instances of a specific microservice, probably on k8s via a native controller.
+*   Expanded goal, to blend a proxy as a Kubernetes controller to reconcile changes in configmaps by refreshing the configuration of a particular targeted microservice.